-If there’s one actor that epitomizes the “man’s man” in film, it would have to be Charlton Heston.
+If there’s one actor who epitomizes the “man’s man” in film, it would have to be Charlton Heston.
 He’s gruff, he’s powerful, he really likes guns.
 No pansy roles for this man.
-In fact, it almost seems like most roles were just excuses for him to be on screen without his shirt on.
-And while he did occasionally play some normal roles (like Brad Braden in The Greatest Show on Earth), there were two distinct genres he truly excelled in.
-One was the Biblical epic and the other was Science fiction.
-In the former he was a commanding presence and usually played very powerful and influential characters.
-In the latter he was just trying to survive, but also trying to figure out his situation in the process.
-And even if some of his science fiction work has been remade in recent years, Heston remains the iconic actor for these roles.
-This week’s two movies examine the two strengths of Charlton Heston’s acting career.
+In fact, it almost seems like most roles were just excuses for him to be on screen without his shirt.
+While he did occasionally play some normal roles (like Brad Braden in The Greatest Show on Earth (1952)), there were two distinct genres he truly excelled in.
+One was the Biblical epic and the other was science fiction.
+In the former, he was a commanding presence and usually played very powerful and influential characters.
+In the latter, he was just trying to survive, but also trying to figure out his situation in the process.
+Even if some of his science fiction work has been remade in recent years, Heston remains the iconic actor for these roles.
+This week’s two movies examine two strengths of Charlton Heston’s acting career.

 Length: 212 minutes / 3.53 hours

 When one thinks of Biblical epics, they often think of Charlton Heston.
-This is probably because the two most famous Biblical epics, The Ten Commandments and Ben-Hur both star Charlton Heston.
-If anything, The Ten Commandments (made three years prior) prepared him for his single Oscar-winning role in Ben-Hur.
+This is probably because of the two most-famous Biblical epics, The Ten Commandments (1956) and Ben-Hur (1959) both star Charlton Heston.
+If anything, The Ten Commandments prepared him for his single Oscar-winning role in Ben-Hur.
 Or, at least it made people pay attention to this actor on the rise.
-And while some of his other roles weren’t necessarily Biblical, he did tend to play other historical figures very well (like Michelangelo in The Agony and the Ecstasy).
-Of course, one of the problems of having such a manly man as your lead role is that when the scene requires crying, Charlton Heston allegedly couldn’t pull it off.
-But considering that he learned to ride chariots for his roles more than makes up for this acting limitation.
+And while some of his other roles weren’t necessarily Biblical, he did tend to play other historical figures like Michelangelo in The Agony and the Ecstasy (1965) successfully.
+Of course, one of the problems of having such a manly man as your lead role is that, when the scene requires crying, Charlton Heston allegedly couldn’t pull it off.
+Considering that he learned to ride chariots for his roles more than makes up for this acting limitation.

 Planet of the Apes